fgerraty/Marine_Megafauna_Subsidies/README.md

 -   I output all non-final plots to the folder output/extra_plots and then, once they are combined and arranged in illustrator, the final figure is output into the main_figures folder.
 If no tweaks in illustrator need to be made, we will save the file directly into the main_figures folder.
 Figures for the supplemental will get output to the supplemental_figures folder or to the extra_plots folder if they need to be tweaked in illustrator.

 -   Do not hesitate to ask questions if you wanna help out!
+Please do let me know if you are interested so we can synergize our efforts.